soulphysics/.emacs.d/README.md

 - `C-c [` - dropdown with citations pulled automatically from a linked bib file
 - `C-c ]` - auto-end closest existing open environment
 - `C-c (` - insert label

+## Forking and Github

+Once you've achieved Emacs Zen, why not share the love?
+Create your own [github](https://github.com) repository for your .emacs.d folder, or create a fork for [my github repository](https://github.com/soulphysics/.emacs.d), and use Github's desktop application to keep your emacs folder synced across machines and forever shared on the web.